frederic-perez/AmE-dictionary/data/dictionary.md

 __be in for a surprise__ _idiom_ To be guaranteed to receive or experience an unexpected outcome, especially a negative one.
 __be in over (one’s) head__ _idiom_ To be too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer. _I think I’m in over my head with Amy.
 She wants marriage, kids, and a house, and I’m just not ready for any of that._
 __be just the same (to someone)__ _idiom_ To make no difference (to someone) one way or another; to be unimportant (to someone) what happens.
+__be kicked upstairs__ _idiom_ To be promoted to a higher role or position in a company that has little actual responsibility or authority.
+__be knocking on heaven’s door__ _idiom_ To be dying; to be approaching or very close to death (i.e., about to be admitted into the afterlife).
 __be left holding the bag__ _idiom_ To have responsibility or guilt for something foisted upon oneself; to take the blame for something.
 Primarily heard in US.
 __be left out in the cold__ _idiom_ :two: To be ignored, forgotten and neglected.
 __be like herding cats__ _idiom_ To be very unwieldy or unmanageable; to be nearly impossible to organize.
 Usually said of a group of people.
 __be no picnic__ _Looking after four children is no picnic._
+__be not just another pretty face__ _idiom_ To have distinguishing achievements, intelligence, skills, or abilities beyond what was or may have been assumed.
 __be on (one’s) conscience__ _idiom_ To be a persistent cause or source of guilt, such as an act of wrongdoing.
 __be on track__ _idiom_ To progress or develop as planned, scheduled, or expected.
 __be shown the ropes__ _idiom_ To be taught how to do or perform a job, task, or activity; to have explained or demonstrated how something is done.